tldr-pages/tldr/pages/linux/progress.md

 `progress`

-- Show the progress of running coreutils with minimized output:
+- Show the progress of running coreutils in quiet mode:

 `progress -q`